dapr/php-sdk/docs/actors.md

 We also have two attributes:

-1. `DaprType`, which should be familiar from the defining the interface.
+1. `DaprType`, which should be familiar from defining the interface.
 2. `ActorState`, which allows you to define the state you wish to be given to you when the actor is instantiated.
+If it is not included, no state will be passed in the constructor; the second argument is omitted.

 Here's our counter actor: